Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Introduction

-\oldaddcontentsline [3]{} Spintronics, and in general the electrical control of spin, is built upon the relativistic phenomenon of spin-orbit coupling (SOC)~\cite{dresselhaus1955spin,bychkov1984properties,bychkov1984oscillatory, winkler2003spin,manchon2015new,soumyanarayanan2016emergent}.
-In solids, one remarkable, low-energy manifestation of atomic SOC is the concept of spin-momentum locking, where the orientation of an electron's spin is inherently tied to its direction of motion.
-Spin-momentum locking is the foundation for many of the most exciting spintronic phenomena~\cite{vzutic2004spintronics} in two dimensional (2D) electron systems with Rashba SOC~\cite{bychkov1984oscillatory,bychkov1984properties}, the 2D surface states of topological insulators (TIs) ~\cite{liu2010model,qi2010topological}, the 1D helical edge states of quantum spin Hall insulators~\cite{kane2005quantum,bernevig2006quantum,wu2006helical,xu2006stability,roushan2009topological}.
+Spintronics, and in general the electrical control of spin, is built upon the relativistic phenomenon of spin-orbit coupling (SOC)~\cite{dresselhaus1955spin,bychkov1984properties,bychkov1984oscillatory, winkler2003spin,manchon2015new,soumyanarayanan2016emergent}.
+In solids, one remarkable, low-energy manifestation of atomic SOC is the concept of spin-momentum locking (SML), where the orientation of an electron's spin is inherently tied to its direction of motion.
+SML is the foundation for many of the most exciting spintronic phenomena~\cite{vzutic2004spintronics} in two-dimensional (2D) electron systems with Rashba SOC~\cite{bychkov1984oscillatory,bychkov1984properties}, the 2D surface states of topological insulators (TIs) ~\cite{liu2010model,qi2010topological}, and the 1D helical edge states of quantum spin Hall insulators~\cite{kane2005quantum,bernevig2006quantum,wu2006helical,xu2006stability,roushan2009topological}.

-Previous studies of spin-momentum locking have focused on couplings between momenta and the intrinsic spin-1/2 of the electrons.
-Because of the anticommuting nature of the spin-1/2 Pauli matrices, spin is not conserved in 2D and 3D systems exhibiting spin-momentum locking as more than one Pauli matrix generally appears in the low-energy Bloch Hamiltonian.
+Previous studies of SML have focused on couplings between momenta and the intrinsic spin-1/2 of the electrons.
+Because of the anticommuting nature of the spin-1/2 Pauli matrices, spin is not conserved in 2D and 3D systems exhibiting SML as more than one Pauli matrix generally appears in the low-energy Bloch Hamiltonian.
 This is not ideal for spintronics applications as the nonconserved spins have a finite lifetime and any stored information will decay as the spins undergo unconstrained equilibration.
-With this problem in mind, it is important to ask if we can have both spin-momentum locking and conserved spins.
+With this problem in mind, it is therefore crucial to ask if SML and conserved spins can coexist.